stefanoverna/graphql8/guides/authorization/overview.md

 end
 ```

-In this case, `Post.posts_for(user)` could be tested _independently_ from GraphQL.
-Then, you have less to worry about in your GraphQL tests.
+In this case, `Post.posts_for(user)` could be tested _independently_ from GraphQL8.
+Then, you have less to worry about in your GraphQL8 tests.
 As a bonus, you can use `Post.posts_for(user)` in _other_ parts of the app, too, such as the web UI or REST API.

-## GraphQL-Ruby's Authorization Framework
+## GraphQL8-Ruby's Authorization Framework

 Despite the advantages of authorization at the application layer, as described above, there might be some reasons to authorize in the API layer: